wp-plugins/wunderground/readme.txt

 * `todaylabel="Today"` - Format how today's date appears ("Today" in this example)
 * `highlow='%%high%%&deg;/%%low%%&deg;'` - Format how the highs & low temps display ("85&deg;/35&deg;" in this example)
 * `numdays=3` - Change the number of days displayed in the forecast.
 Up to 6 day forecast.
+* `linkdays=false` - Make the daily forecast a link back to the source, true or on to enable, anything else disables
 * `iconset="Cartoon"` - Choose your iconset from one of 10 great options
 * `class="css_table_class"` - Change the CSS class of the generated forecast table